 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Inject ofatumumab into the thigh or stomach area, except the area 2 inches (5 centimeters) around your navel.
-If someone else is giving you the injection, that person can also inject the medication into your upper arms.
-Use a different site for each injection to reduce the chances of soreness or redness.
+If a caregiver is giving you the injection, that person can also inject the medication into your upper arms.
+Use a different site for each injection.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars, moles, or stretch marks.

-Remove the prefilled dosing pens or prefilled syringes from the refrigerator 15 to 30 minutes before your are ready to inject the medication.
-Do not remove the needle cover from the prefilled syringe while waiting for it to reach room temperature.
-Check to be sure that the expiration date printed on the package has not passed.
+Remove the prefilled dosing pens or prefilled syringes from the refrigerator 15 to 30 minutes before you are ready to inject the medication.
+Do not remove the needle cover from the prefilled syringe during this time.
+Check that the expiration date printed on the package has not passed.
 The liquid should be clear and colorless to slightly brownish-yellow and should not be cloudy or discolored or contain particles.
-Call your pharmacist if there are any problems and do not inject the medication.
+Call your pharmacist if you notice any problems.

 Do not shake the dosing pen or syringe.
 Be careful not to drop the medication onto a hard surface because this may damage the syringe or needle.